ErichDonGubler/uml-and-you/PITCHME.md

 A quick explanation of how to write UML consistently and expressively <!-- class: fragment -->

 ---

 #### UML

 * It's short for "Unified Modeling Language"
-* Goal: make sure we can all speak the same language in OOP design, independent of programming language.
+* Goal: make sure we can all speak the same language in OOP design, independent of programming language.<!-- .element: class="fragment" -->
-* It originally came from Rational Labs employees who organized "UML Partners", who worked to develop standards for communicating the structure of and interaction between objects in OOP.
+* It originally came from Rational Labs employees who organized "UML Partners", who worked to develop standards for communicating the structure of and interaction between objects in OOP.<!-- .element: class="fragment" -->

 +++

 Note how we phrased that: "communicating the **structure** of and **interaction** between objects" (emphasis added).
 In this class, we'll use three diagrams related to these two things:
 * Structure
-    * Class diagrams
+    * Class diagrams <!-- .element: class="fragment" -->
-    * Object diagrams
+    * Object diagrams <!-- .element: class="fragment" -->
 * Interaction
-    * Sequence diagrams
+    * Sequence diagrams <!-- .element: class="fragment" -->
 +++

 #### Object Structure